All Episodes

 American influence in the world is going up.

-Um our relationship with the with the with many of the Gulf Coast nations uh has never been better.
+Our relationship with many of the Gulf Coast nations has never been better.

-Well, and and one thing I don't think we can overlook is the end of Obama era regulations.
+Well, and one thing I don't think we can overlook is the end of Obama-era regulations.

-I mean, the president promised, you know, that he would get rid of at least two regulations for every new one he brought on, but we're getting rid of about twenty for every new regulation that has been brought on.
+I mean, the president promised that he would get rid of at least two regulations for every new one he brought on, but we're getting rid of about 20 for every new regulation that has been brought on.

-And businesses are responding with bonuses and they're responding with pay increases and they're responding with investment and in their own infrastructure and building factories and manufacturing centers.
+And businesses are responding with bonuses, and they're responding with pay increases, and they're responding with investment in their own infrastructure and building factories and manufacturing centers.

 I mean, when we see car manufacturers bringing their factories back to America, it's kind of like a big sign went out that says open for business finally.